vflopez77/Election_Analysis/README.md

     txt_file.write(election_results)
 ```
   ### Variable Use - Lists and Dictionaries
-  - Python Lists are used to gather the candidate and county names
+  - Python Lists are used to gather the candidate and county names.
-  - Python Dictionaries are used to accumulate the totals for each candidate or county
+  - Python Dictionaries are used to accumulate the totals for each candidate or county.
 ```
 # Candidate list and candidate votes dictionary.
 candidate_options = []